corda/corda/docs/source/cordapp-build-systems.rst

 - uploading the attachment JAR to the node via RPC, either programmatically (see :ref:`Connecting to a node via RPC <clientrpc_connect_ref>`)

+Which method to use depends on the reason for installing the CorDapp and is detailed below.

 Installing Contract Attachments for Previously Unknown CorDapps
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^